 I used Glassdoor to look for Scribbr employee reviews.
 As of this writing, the overall rating is 4.3 stars, which is fairly high, and the comments generally reflect that.
 Most people seem to enjoy working for this company.

 It sounds like a fairly straightforward job with decent pay and plenty of work available.

 The most common complaints I saw were in relation to the huge variance in difficulty between assignments, which can cut pretty significantly into the hourly pay.

 Occasionally, you'll get a paper that's fairly pristine where you'll only have to make a few tweaks, but more often than not you'll be dealing with non-native English speakers who aren't very familiar with how English speakers put words together.
 This means you may occasionally have to reword whole paragraphs.

 If you have decent editing chops, and you want to work for Scribbr, go here to find a list of all the jobs available and select your native language to start the application process.

 Would you rather work for yourself as a proofreader and make MORE money?

 Working for yourself is usually the most profitable route to take because you can set your own rates and seek out higher-paying clients.
-If you'd like some guidance in doing this, I recommend this FREE court transcript proofreading 7-day e-course – Learn how to proofread court transcripts from your iPad.
-Caitlin Pyle actually earned over $40,000 in one year doing this from home!
+If you'd like some guidance in doing this, I recommend this FREE proofreading 7-day e-course.
+This is something you can do as a business you've started yourself and earn good money on your own terms.

 Good luck in whatever you choose to pursue!